Titanic in 3D cranks up experience, director says

 Cameron, who has just returned from a solo dive to the deepest point in the ocean, defended his decision to re-release Titanic in 3D format.

-"Look, there's always going to be people that can piss in the soup of anything good," he told reporters, when asked if he was capitalising on the Titanic tragedy and its upcoming anniversary.
+"Look, there's always going to be people that can piss in the soup of anything good," he told reporters, when asked if he was capitalizing on the Titanic tragedy and its upcoming anniversary.

 "But frankly I think that remembering Titanic, remembering the history -- that's what the film was there for.
 That's why I made it, you know.